qAIRa/qAIRaMapAPI-OpenSource/README.md

 ### After that (for all Operating Systems)

+First things first:

+pip install psycopg2-binary

-Now you have to run this command to install all require libraries
+Now you have to run this command to install all the required libraries

 ```
 pip install -r requirements.txt